ondrahladik/web-gps-locator/readme.md

 __If you upload files to your web hosting, keep in mind that you need to have https security on the website.
 Otherwise, GPS position initialization may not work properly.__

-A demo application is available hereh [https://github.ok1kky.cz/loc/](https://github.ok1kky.cz/loc/)
+A demo application is available here [https://github.ok1kky.cz/loc/](https://github.ok1kky.cz/loc/)